angular/angular/aio/content/guide/ngmodule-faq.md

 Here is a custom constructor for an NgModule called `GreetingModule`.

 <code-example header="src/app/greeting/greeting.module.ts (Constructor)" path="ngmodules/src/app/greeting/greeting.module.ts" region="ctor"></code-example>

-<a id="q-entry-component-defined"></a>

-## What is an `entry component`?

-An entry component is any component that Angular loads *imperatively* by type.

-A component loaded *declaratively* by way of its selector is *not* an entry component.

-Angular loads a component declaratively when using the component's selector to locate the element in the template.
-Angular then creates the HTML representation of the component and inserts it into the DOM at the selected element.
-These aren't entry components.

-The bootstrapped root `AppComponent` is an *entry component*.
-True, its selector matches an element tag in `index.html`.
-But `index.html` isn't a component template and the `AppComponent` selector doesn't match an element in any component template.

-Components in route definitions are also *entry components*.
-A route definition refers to a component by its *type*.
-The router ignores a routed component's selector, if it even has one, and loads the component dynamically into a `RouterOutlet`.

-For more information, see [Entry Components](guide/entry-components).

 ## What kinds of modules should I have and how should I use them?